redianmarku/Django-Twitter-Clone/README.md

 ## Setup

-1. Git Clone the project: https://github.com/redianmarku/Django-Twitter-Clone.git
+1. Git Clone the project with: ```git clone https://github.com/redianmarku/Django-Twitter-Clone.git```.

 2. Create a new python enveronment with: ```python -m venv env```.